cassioneri/calendar/README.md

 **Disclaimer**: Benchmarks above show a single run and YMMV (especially when changing compiler since they might emit substantially different instructions).
-They compare implementations as of 2020-May-02 which might have been slightly edited to get consistent: (a) function signatures; (b) storage types (for years, months, days and day counts) closer to C++20 requirements; (c) epoch (unix time 1970-Jan-01).
+They compare implementations as of 2020-May-02 which were slightly edited to get consistent: (a) function signatures; (b) storage types (for years, months, days and day counts) closer to C++20 requirements; (c) epoch (unix time 1970-Jan-01).
 Some originals deal with date and time but the variants used here work on dates only.

 Tests show correctness and compliance with the C++ Standard, that is, `to_rata_die` and `to_date` are strictly increasing 1-to-1 maps between dates in [-32768-Jan-01, 32767-Dec-31] and day counts in